vonalven/airbnb_ada_project/README.md

 # Team's investment

-Everyone has contributed equally to the project.
-Even though tasks were distributed among the team mates for efficiency, every aspect was studied by every student.
+Everyone has contributed equally to the project, even though tasks were distributed among the team mates for efficiency purposes.